Die Kreuzen: Early years

-Later years, side projects, and break up
+Later years, side projects, and breakup

-In 1989, as a side project, Brammer joined the band Wreck.
+In 1989 Brammer joined the band Wreck.
 Other members worked on side projects, including Kubinski and Egeness's Cheap Trick tribute band Chick Treat.
 On April 1, 1992, Egeness left the band.
 Shortly thereafter, the rest of the band members formed the band Chainfall, along with guitarist Charles Jordan (of S.O.D.A and Nerve Twins).
 Kubinski and Tunison later played in Fuckface, while Brammer played with the Carnival Strippers.
-Kubinski went on to form a new band, Custom Grand.
-Kubinski now plays in Decapitado.
-Egeness has composed scores for the movies The Astonished Man (2008), Wake Before I Die (2011), and The Weather Outside (2011).
+Brammer, Tunison, and Kubinski were involved with the seminal, U.S. industrial ensemble, Boy Dirt Car.
+Tunison played on Killdozer's farewell tour (ca. 1996), was the drummer in the early 2000s for Milwaukee's D Minus.
+He appears on the 2012 Steve Aoki track "The Kids Will Have Their Say".